microsoft/RangesOnMobile/StudyApp/README.md

-# The Graphical Perception of Ranges Over Time on Mobile Phones

-## Application Source Code
+# RangesOnMobile: Application Source Code

 A mobile-only web application for evaluating alternative visual representations of quantitative ranges for value retrieval and comparison tasks spanning different granularities of time.